Can Hickory Be Used For Cutting Boards? Expert Tips

 3. Attractive Appearance: The unique grain patterns and colors of hickory add an attractive and rustic touch to any kitchen.

-READ ALSO : How Many Cutting Boards Do I Need?
+READ ALSO : Are End Grain Cutting Boards Better?

 4.2 Disadvantages of Using Hickory for Cutting Boards